 (iii) the assessment of market results and response to contingencies and abnormal situations training module.

 (C) Forecasting Capability.
-The CAISO and, to the extent the prospective EIM entity will use its own forecasts or is otherwise required to provide forecasting information to the CAISO, the prospective EIM Entity have demonstrated their respective forecasting capability through –
+The CAISO and, to the extent the prospective EIM Entity will use its own forecasts or is otherwise required to provide forecasting information to the CAISO, the prospective EIM Entity have demonstrated their respective forecasting capability through –

 (i) the definition of EIM Demand forecast boundaries based on the conforming and non-conforming Load characteristics, as applicable;